Location

 - Executive Director will notify the board and any action taken.

-We are staying at The Westin Cleveland Downtown.
-The address of the hotel is 777 St Clair Ave NE, Cleveland, OH 44114, and it is a quick walk to the meeting space at the Huntington Convention Center.
-Please make sure you have a photo ID with you and a credit card to put on file for incidentals for your hotel room.
-Reminder: CSTA is covering your room for Sunday, Monday, and Tuesday nights.
-Additional nights will be at your own expense unless you have funding from other programs.
+Reminder: CSTA is covering your room for Sunday and Monday nights, as well as Saturday night for the high school team.
+Additional nights will be at your own expense.
 You should have received your hotel confirmation via email.
 If you did not and would like to review your reservation, reach out to Jake and he can provide your confirmation number.

 Please charge parking to your hotel room so that CSTA can be billed for the cost.
 If you are not staying at the hotel and need parking, please let Jake know.